gravplats/crowbar/README.md

 <a name="section-mvcapplication-config"></a>
 ### User-Supplied Web.config

-By default Crowbar tries to use the Web.config defined in the ASP.NET MVC project, even though this is somewhat instable at times (the configuration file has not been replaced in the pre-initialization phase, i.e., WebActivator.PreApplicationStartMethod).
-To counter any problems with the configuration of the MVC project it is possible and highly recommended to use a custom configuration file.
+By default Crowbar tries to use the Web.config defined in the ASP.NET MVC project.
+To counter any problems with the configuration of the MVC project it is possible to use a custom configuration file.
 The name of the custom configuration file can be supplied as the second argument to `MvcApplication.Create()`.
-The custom configration file should be defined in the test project.
-Please note that the configuration file must be copied to the output directory by setting _Copy to Output Directory_ to either _Copy always_ or _Copy if newer_.
+The custom configuration file should be defined in the test project.
+The file must be copied to the output directory by setting _Copy to Output Directory_ to either _Copy always_ or _Copy if newer_.

+Please note that the configuration file has not been replaced in the pre-initialization phase, i.e. when running any method specified by the `PreApplicationStartMethodAttribute` from the [.NET framework](http://msdn.microsoft.com/en-us/library/system.web.preapplicationstartmethodattribute.aspx) or from [WebActivator](http://nuget.org/packages/WebActivator/).

 ``` csharp
 private static readonly MvcApplication Application =